This is what should be in your Parrot’s first aid box.

-“Definitely a good idea to have saline to try to clean wounds and also for the eye if an irritant gets in, plus cornflower to try to stop bleeding from a broken blood feather.
+“Definitely a good idea to have saline to try to clean wounds and also for the eye if an irritant gets in, plus corn flour to try to stop bleeding from a broken blood feather.

 One would have to be very careful bandaging a broken wing.
 I have seen where a bird has struggled against a bandage causing the end of the broken bone to pierce through its skin.

-… “if you have a hypoglycemic and / or dehydrated bird then any product containing readily available calories and electrolytes will have a positive effect on the bird, sometimes a very dramatic effect.”
+… “if you have a hypoglycaemic and / or dehydrated bird then any product containing readily available calories and electrolytes will have a positive effect on the bird, sometimes a very dramatic effect.”